jariperttunen/Rextensions/README.md

 as *row-first* to R function that creates R matrix filled by rows to acquire the same view with the original C matrix for correct indexing in R.

-The fourth example creates 3D matrix in C, rearranges row first layout to column first for R and passes the data as a vector to R. R receives the vector and creates 3D matrix with `array` type.
+The fourth example creates a 3D matrix in C, rearranges row first layout to column first for R and passes the data as a vector to R. R receives the vector and creates 3D matrix with `array` type.

 The datatype for the vector and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.